bttcprotocol/bttc-doc/docs/node.md

 Steps in this guide involve waiting for the Delivery and Bttc services to fully sync.
 This process takes several hours to complete.

+Alternatively, you can use the official maintained snapshot, which will reduce the sync time to a few minutes.
+For detailed instructions, see Snapshot Instructions for [Delivery and Bttc](https://doc.bt.io/v1/doc/snapshots-instructions.html).

+For snapshot download links, see [BTTC Chains Snapshots](https://snapshots.bt.io/).

 There is limited space for accepting new validators.
 New validators can only join the active set when a currently active validator unbonds.

 :::